-As companies and other organizations collect and store more and more data about individual consumers, protecting this information against unauthorized access is vital.
+Companies and other organizations collect and store more and more data about individual consumers.
+Protecting this information against unauthorized access is vital.
 Media reports frequently highlight incidents of hackers gaining access to large databases containing sensitive consumer information.

-Estimates suggest that in 2015 data breaches compromised over 707 million records.
+Estimates suggest that in 2017 data breaches compromised more than 2.5 billion records.
 This highlights the need to enhance the security of payment information systems and develop technological solutions to better protect credit and debit card account information.
-Although no comprehensive federal data breach law has been enacted, 47 states, the District of Columbia, Guam, Puerto Rico and the Virgin Islands have enacted legislation requiring notification of security breaches involving certain categories of personal information.

 - create, test, and operationalize an incident management framework and policies that will allow for swift detection and response to potential and actual security incidents affecting the confidentiality of consumers’ PII; and

 - limit the use of PII in internal processes unless absolutely necessary, retain PII for only as long as necessary, and securely dispose of data no longer needed.

 Consumers whose information is put at risk as a result of a security breach should receive free long-term identity monitoring services and other forms of assistance.
 Companies that have been breached should provide information about additional free ways people can protect themselves from identity theft, such as putting in place a credit freeze.
 Identity monitoring service providers should refrain from marketing add-on services to those who receive free monitoring.